Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

     azd auth login --tenant-id <tenant-id>
     ```
 1. Start the deployment of your environment by running the 'azd' command.
 This action will provision the infrastructure as well as deploy the code, which is expected to take about an hour.

+    *Note:-* When running the `azd up` command, you will be prompted to provide various values.
+A detailed explanation of these prompts is provided below.

     ```
     azd up
     ```